longturn/freeciv21/docs/Manuals/client-manual.rst

   Unit Controls Widget

-You can see that the :unit:`Worker` is selected because it has a white selection ring around its base.
+You can see that the :unit:`Workers` is selected because it has a white selection ring around its base.
 Looking at the dialog, in the header, you can see that this unit is ID # 111, has 4 3/9 Move Points (MPs), and 10 of 10 Hit Points (HPs).
 From left to right you can see an image of the unit with MPs overlaid, the terrain it is on with infrastructure improvements shown, and then lastly the actions that this unit can take.
 In this